pgniewko/vistools/README.md

 ## DESCRIPTION ###

-This library contains a set of tools that can be used to visualize percolation properties of packings, packings itself or change the format from xyt to  vtk:
+This library contains a set of tools that can be used to visualize packings and their percolation properties of packings, growing microbial populations, and to change the format from xyz to vtk:

+* `boxview`
+* `dodecahedron`
-* boxview
+* `lb-paraview`
-* xyz2vtk
+* `xyz2vtk`
-* percoview
+* `percoview`
-* shellswire
+* `shellswire`
-* dodecahedron
+* `vissim`

+Look at the project's subdirectory to find an examplary data and usage.

 COPYRIGHT NOTICE
 ================
-Copyright (C) 2017-,  Pawel Gniewek
+Copyright (C) 2017-2018,  Pawel Gniewek
-Email  : pawel.gniewek@berkeley.edu
+Email  : gniewko.pablo@gmail.com
 All rights reserved.
 License: BSD

 ## ACKNOWLEDGMENTS ###
-Part of the code in `shellswire` has been contributed by Jayson Paulose, UC Berkeley.
+Part of the code in `shellswire` has been contributed by Jayson Paulose.